Lisa is a lover of good books, good food, good people, and good health.

 - Pour chicken (or vegetable) broth in slowly while stirring the vegetable-chicken mixture.

-- Carefully pour mixture into an ungreased pie pan.
+- Carefully pour the mixture into an ungreased pie pan.

 - Open Pillsbury dough and place it over the top of the pie, pinching the edges to ensure the mixture is sealed inside.
 This will help prevent the mixture from bubbling over the sides.
 You may need to cut or shape the dough slightly to cover the entire pie.
 You can also use pre-made pie crust or your own pie crust for this step.